TGlide/100-days-of-code/log.md

 **Today's Progress:** Made a script to help me at a game called Word Connect.
 Basically I generate all possible combinations given the letters, and compare it to the dictionary to see if it's a valid word.
 Pretty fun and simple!

 **Thoughts:** Python is bliss as all heaven.
 Really.

+### Day 7 : Aug 30, 2018

+Forgot to update stuff, oh well

+**Today's Progress:** Started making a script to filter rides from ride-sharing whatsapp group to college.
+The objective is to make it so I can pass this list on to all the groups, so that no matter which group you're on, you'll be able to see what's on the other groups.

+**Thoughts:** Python is cool as always!

+### Day 8 : Aug 31, 2018

+**Today's Progress:** Messed with PPlay, a Pygame wrapper my college made, and started working on movement for the game we have to make as part of the subject.

+**Thoughts:** Managing animations and sprites is hard, but really fulfilling!